20 CHEAP BODYBUILDING FOODS TO BUILD MUSCLE ON A BUDGET

 Eggs are also rich in important micronutrients such as vitamin A, D, E, lutein, zeaxanthin and choline.

-If you want to increase the protein total of an egg-based meal without the fat content climbing too high, add in some egg whites (these can be purchased in cartons for fairly cheap) as they’re essentially pure protein with no carbs or fat.
+If you want to increase the protein total of an egg-based meal without the fat content climbing too high (if you’re really focused on clean bulking and staying lean, for example), add in some egg whites (these can be purchased in cartons for fairly cheap) as they’re essentially pure protein with no carbs or fat.

 Tuna is a lean, cheap source of protein delivering about 30 grams of protein per 100 grams with virtually zero carbs or fat.